Refresh Date: Oct 15, 2018

-An image catalog is associated with a directory on the IFS that holds stream files that are the virtual CDs.
+An image catalog is associated with a directory on the IFS that holds the .iso stream files that are the CD images.
 This directory is associated with the image catalog when the image catalog is created.

-You can create an image catalog to hold the TAA Productivity Tools CD image or you can use an existing one.
+You can create an image catalog to hold the TAA Productivity Tools .iso file or you can use an existing one.

 We recommend that you use the